-X. After more than a century of coal-fired power, the boom in renewables in recent years means that clean energy is set to provide about a third of our energy needs within the next two years
+X. After more than a century of coal-fired power, the boom in renewables in recent years means that clean energy is set to provide about 30% of our energy needs this year

-X. The head of the Australian Renewable Energy Agency has said that over the next decade or so, renewable hydrogen energy could emerge as “the Netflix of the energy sector”, delivering a massive new export market for renewables and cheaper electricity for Australian consumers
+X. The head of the Australian Renewable Energy Agency has said that over the next decade or so, renewable hydrogen energy could emerge as “the Netflix of the energy sector”, a groundbreaking technological step-change, delivering a massive new export market for renewables and cheaper electricity for Australian consumers